'People are going to die': Ottawa nurse in Kyiv pleads for more medical supplies | CBC News

 Apart from COVID-19, Ukrainians are facing a range of health risks right now from HIV to tuberculosis.

-"People who are on the move cannot simply receive [the] medical care they need," said Jašarević, "This is why when we bring medical supplies, we also make sure [there is] insulin for people, for diabetes, hypertension."
+"People who are on the move cannot simply receive [the] medical care they need," said Jašarević.
+"This is why when we bring medical supplies, we also make sure [there is] insulin for people, for diabetes, hypertension."

 With files from Spencer Van Dyk